The

 This shows an averaged spectral plot of the audio from

-from the 87km test
+the file from the 87km test (above) after it had passed

-Feedback" mode was used, which has the widest notches.
+used, which has the widest notches.

 Click on the image for a larger version.